 Thank you to all those who contacted me about live animal exports.

-I will always support action to achieve the strongest possible animal welfare policies.
 All animals deserve protection and I believe it is wrong to promise tougher legislation if promises are then not seen through.

 Sheep being herded onto a truck